ancnudde/Artificial_intelligence/README.md

 The accuracy of the linear regression on the dataset with peptide signal is 98.12% and the accuracy for the dataset without the signal peptide is lesser, 94.56%.
 After training and testing the decision tree, we can see that the accuracy, the proportion of correctly predicted sequence, is over 95%.
-For the Neutral network, the modification of the parameters ꞃ and λ and the batch size does not seem to highly impact the k-fold cross validation as it is always around 99%.
-After training with the differents parameters, the results are slightly better with the batch size to 8 and the ꞃ value around 0.2.
+For the Neutral network, the modification of the parameters $\eta$ and $\lambda$ and the batch size does not seem to highly impact the k-fold cross validation as it is always around 99%.
+After training with the differents parameters, the results are slightly better with the batch size to 8 and the $\lambda$ value around 0.2.
 When comparing the two algorithms, we could see that the accuracy of the decision tree is 97.66%, which is still below the neural network's one.

 ## 4. Conclusion

 ## References

-1. Alley, Ethan C., et al. "Unified rational protein engineering with sequence-only deep representation learning." bioRxiv (2019): 589333.
+Alley, Ethan C., et al. "Unified rational protein engineering with sequence-only deep representation learning." bioRxiv (2019): 589333.

-2. Almagro Armenteros, J.J., Tsirigos, K.D., Sønderby, C.K. et al. SignalP 5.0 improves signal peptide predictions using deep neural networks.
+Almagro Armenteros, J.J., Tsirigos, K.D., Sonderby, C.K. et al. SignalP 5.0 improves signal peptide predictions using deep neural networks.
 Nat Biotechnol 37, 420–423 (2019). https://doi.org/10.1038/s41587-019-0036-z

-3. Benham, Adam M. “Protein Secretion and the EndoplasmicReticulum.”
+Benham, Adam M. “Protein Secretion and the EndoplasmicReticulum.”
 Cold Spring Harb Perspect Biol 4 (2012).
 Ferro-Novick, Susan and Brose, Nils.
 “Traffic control system within cells.”
 Nature 504 (2013): 98.

-4. Klatt, Stephan, and Zoltán Konthur.
+Klatt, Stephan, and Zoltan Konthur.
 “Secretory signal peptide modification for optimized antibody-fragment expression-secretion in Leishmania tarentolae.”
 Microbial cell factories 11 (2012): 97.

-5. Loos, Maria, et al. "Structural basis of the sub-cellular topology landscape of Escherichia coli."
+Loos, Maria, et al. "Structural basis of the sub-cellular topology landscape of Escherichia coli."
 Frontiers in microbiology 10 (2019): 1670.

-6. Miller, Jefferey H. “Protein Synthesis.”
+Miller, Jefferey H. “Protein Synthesis.”
 In Encyclopedia of Genetics, by Sydney and Millern Jefferey H. Brenner, 1567.
 New York: Academic Press, 2001.

-7. Morgat A, Lombardot T, Coudert E, Axelsen K, Neto TB, Gehant S, Bansal P, Bolleman J, Gasteiger E, de Castro E, Baratin D, Pozzato M, Xenarios I, Poux S, Redaschi N, Bridge A, UniProt Consortium.
+Morgat A, Lombardot T, Coudert E, Axelsen K, Neto TB, Gehant S, Bansal P, Bolleman J, Gasteiger E, de Castro E, Baratin D, Pozzato M, Xenarios I, Poux S, Redaschi N, Bridge A, UniProt Consortium.
 Enzyme annotation in UniProtKB using Rhea Bioinformatics (2019)

-8. Orfanoudaki, G., Markaki, M., Chatzi, K. et al. MatureP: prediction of secreted proteins with exclusive information from their mature regions.
+Orfanoudaki, G., Markaki, M., Chatzi, K. et al. MatureP: prediction of secreted proteins with exclusive information from their mature regions.
 Sci Rep 7, 3263 (2017). https://doi.org/10.1038/s41598-017-03557-4

-9. Peng Chong, Shi Chaoshuo, Cao Xue, Li Yu, Liu Fufeng, Lu Fuping.
+Peng Chong, Shi Chaoshuo, Cao Xue, Li Yu, Liu Fufeng, Lu Fuping.
 “Factors Influencing Recombinant Protein Secretion Efficiency in Gram-Positive Bacteria: Signal Peptide and Beyond.”
 Frontiers in Bioengineering and Biotechnology 7 (2019): 139.

-10. Stephanie J. Popa, Julien Villeneuve, Sarah Stewart, Esther Perez Garcia, Anna Petrunkina Harrison, Kevin Moreau. “ Genome-wide CRISPR screening identifies new regulators of glycoprotein secretion.” bioRxiv , 2019: 522334.
+Stephanie J. Popa, Julien Villeneuve, Sarah Stewart, Esther Perez Garcia, Anna Petrunkina Harrison, Kevin Moreau. “ Genome-wide CRISPR screening identifies new regulators of glycoprotein secretion.” bioRxiv , 2019: 522334.

-11. Yoshinori Tsuchiya, Kazuki Morioka, Junsuke Shirai, Yuichi Yokomizo and Kazuo Yoshida.
+Yoshinori Tsuchiya, Kazuki Morioka, Junsuke Shirai, Yuichi Yokomizo and Kazuo Yoshida.
 “Gene design of signal sequence for effective secretion of protein.”
 Nucleic Acids Research Supplenzent 3 (2003): 261 -262.

-12. Yoshitaka Shirasaki, Mai Yamagishi, Nobutake Suzuki, Kazushi Izawa, Asahi Nakahara, Jun Mizuno, Shuichi Shoji, Toshio Heike, Yoshie Harada, Ryuta Nishikomori, Osamu Ohara.
+Yoshitaka Shirasaki, Mai Yamagishi, Nobutake Suzuki, Kazushi Izawa, Asahi Nakahara, Jun Mizuno, Shuichi Shoji, Toshio Heike, Yoshie Harada, Ryuta Nishikomori, Osamu Ohara.
 “Real-time single-cell imaging of proteinsecretion.”
 Scientific Report 4 (2014): 4736.